Correspondence between Dicke-model semiclasscial dynamics in the superradiant dipolar phase and the Euler heavy top: Dicke Hamiltonian in adiabatic approximation

-Substituting $q_0$ into ${U}_{dw}(q)$ and using condition in Eq.(\ref{mima}) one finds:
+Substituting $q_\text{min}$ into ${U}_\text{dw}(q)$ and using condition in Eq.(\ref{mima}) one finds:

 Hence, approximate polynomial expression in Eq. (\ref{eq_m}) for potential energy is safe to use in the close enough vicinity of the phase transition $f^2\rightarrow 1+0$.
 Therefore, allowing for the limitation Eq. (\ref{mima}), it seems at first glance, that the adiabaticity condition for the Hamiltonian Eq. (\ref{H_diag}) would be $\omega\ll \omega_P$, which in our case of $f\approx 1$ could be achieved via inequality $\omega\ll \omega_0$, i.e. far from the resonance: $\omega=\omega_0$, compare \cite{EPL}.
-We shall see below, that this is not the case in the vicinity of the saddle-point energy $|E|\leq \left|{{U}}_{dw}\right|_{min}$, when adiabaticity is granted already by $f^2\rightarrow 1+0$ itself, even though the resonant condition $\omega_0= \omega$ holds.
-Analytic solutions of equation of motion Eq. (\ref{eq_m}) in the quartic double well potential are well known \cite{wang} and found below in the form of the different Jacobi elliptic functions, depending on the value $E$ of the total energy of the system.
+We shall see below, that this is not the case in the vicinity of the saddle-point energy $|E|\leq \left|{{U}}_{dw}\right|_{min}$, when adiabaticity is granted already by $f^2\rightarrow 1+0$ itself, even though the resonant condition $\omega_0 = \omega$ holds.